GitHub-Traveler/Project-1---COMP4010/README.md

 - Biofuel/Coal/Fossil Fuel/gas/Hydro/Low Carbon/Nuclear/Oil/Solar/Wind etc. -> share of energy consumption/electricity generation/per capita generation/ etc. : Data on specific type of energy on specific metric.

 ## Two questions to be answered:
-- What is the **scale** and **structure** of electricity generation of the 5 countries with the highest **(energy consumption/electricity generation/gdp)** and the world (Possibly in year 2023) ?
+- What are the patterns and comparisons in electricity generation among the top 5 countries by energy consumption/electricity generation/GDP and globally in 2023?
+How do these patterns differ between developed and developing countries or across continents?

-- What is the **scale** and **structure** of Vietnam's electricity generation over the past decade in energy generation ?
+- Construct a comparative analysis of Vietnam's electricity generation over the last decade, including its evolution and scale relative to the local region and global averages.
+Opt for a visualization that contrasts Vietnam's energy source distribution with regional and worldwide benchmarks, providing insight into its energy generation trends and positioning

 ## Plans for answering each question
-**Question 1**: The variables included in the dataset are: Country, GDP, Total Energy Consumption/Generation and percentage of energy generation for each type electricity generation.
-We will likely create a stacked bar chart for each country.
-If we plan to create a chart for a specific year (2023), then we will take the statistics of that year, or else we will create a new column which averages over the past decade for each country.

-**Question 2**: The variables included in the dataset are: Country, Year, Total Energy Consumption/Generation and percentage of energy generation for each type electricity generation.
-We have two plans for this:
-- 1. Create a stacked bar chart for each year's electrical generation, in which each strip is a type of electricity generation.
-- 2. Create a stacked bar chart/clustered column chart for each year's electrical generation in renewable versus non-renewable energy used in electrical generation.
-This will require us to create a new column in which the total non-renewable and renewable energy generation will be calculated as the sum of all renewable/non-renewable energy source used.
+**Question 1**: To answer this, we will utilize stacked bar charts to illustrate the composition of electricity generation for each country.
+Additionally, countries will be categorized as developed or developing and grouped by continent to provide richer comparative insights.

+**Question 2**: To answer this, we will create line charts to show the trend of renewable versus non-renewable energy generation over time, offering a clear visual representation of shifts in energy sourcing.
+Furthermore, Vietnam's data will be contextualized with regional and global averages, enhancing the meaningfulness of the findings through data analysis.